500+ Words Women Empowerment Essay

 Women’s empowerment is the most crucial point for the overall development of a country.
 Suppose, in a family, there is one earning person, while in another family, both men and women are earning, then who will have a better lifestyle.
 The answer is simple, the family where both men and women are earning money.
 Thus, the country where men and women work together develops at a faster rate.

-Need of Women Empowerment
+Need for Women Empowerment

 History says that women were ill-treated.
 The Sati Pratha in the ancient time to the girl child abortion in the present scenario, women continue facing such violence.
 Not only this, heinous crimes against women such as rape, acid attack, dowry system, honour killing, domestic violence, etc., are still happening in India.